casper-network/docs-new/source/docs/casper/developers/dapps/sdk/client-library-usage.md

 extern crate casper_client;
 ```

-use types and methods from casper_client:
+Use types and methods from casper_client:

 ```rust
 use casper_client::transfer;